Why Do I Have Bad Breath? Causes and How to Fix It

 How do I get rid of bad breath permanently?

 Control the bacteria at the source: clean between teeth daily, scrape your tongue, stay hydrated, and keep up regular dental visits.
 Masking with mints fades fast; consistent daily care is what keeps breath fresh long term.
+A daily botanical rinse like DP7 Pro Rinse can help keep odour-causing bacteria in check between cleanings.

 When should I see a dentist about bad breath?